BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 !img("azurine_522_2.png")

 At the very top you can get a *King's Rock*.
 Head down, following the right wall of rocks until you are able to pass through an opening (15).
 Surf to the various islands around the outside here to find a hidden *Sky Plate* and *Ether*.

+Head down (past the dotted green line).
 You can also get a hidden *Red Shard* and *X Sp.
 Atk* on the large central island.

 !battle(["Nhadala", :RANGERF, 0], "Water Surface")